backblaze-b2-samples/live-read-demo/README.md

 ```

 The `ffplay` command line shows a timestamp on the display and specifies the video format, resolution, frame rate and
-pixel format, since none of this information is in the stream.
+pixel format, since none of this information is in the raw video stream.

 After a few seconds, the `ffplay` window appears, showing the live camera feed.